kblomqvist/yasha/README.md

 <img src="https://raw.githubusercontent.com/kblomqvist/yasha/master/yasha.png" align="right" />

 Yasha is a code generator based on [Jinja2](http://jinja.pocoo.org/) template engine.
 The following command-line call

 ```
 $ yasha foo.jinja
 ```

 will render `foo.jinja` template into a new file named as `foo`.
 See how the created file name is derived from the template name.
 The template itself remains unchanged.

 Template variables can be defined in a separate template variable/configuration file.
 For example, [TOML](https://github.com/toml-lang/toml) and [YAML](http://www.yaml.org/start.html) are supported.

-If the variable file is not given explicitly, Yasha will look for the file.
-Thus the above example tries to find `foo.toml` or `foo.yaml` (or `foo.yml`) from the same folder with the template.
+If the variable file is not given explicitly, Yasha will look for it.
+Thus the above example tries to find `foo.toml`, `foo.yaml` or `foo.yml` from the same folder with the template itself.
 If the file is not found, subfolders will be checked until the root directory is reached.

-Explicitly the file containing the template variables can be given as:
+The file containing the template variables can be given explicitly too:

 ```
 $ yasha foo.jinja --variables foo.toml